Chr15w1986/Javascript_PP2/README.md

     * This was cured by adding a global variable of `const timer = 5000;` to ensure the timer is visible once the page loaded.
 * There was an issue with setInterval, with some research I came to realise the minimum DOM handling was no lower than 4ms per interval for HTML5.
     * I cured this by creating a variable of throttleAmount and setting it to 4ms.
-* Any duplicate or unused selectors, classes, id's and elements have been removed
+* Any duplicate or unused code i.e: selectors, classes, id's and elements have been removed
 * Any irrelevant space in between code has been removed

 ## UNSOLVED BUGS OR ERRORS